 “As married couples examine the role of trusts in their wealth transfer planning, they should look well beyond federal estate tax considerations,” Bartlett says.
 He points out that trusts can be used for many other purposes, including:

-- Control of your wealth.
+Control of your wealth.
 Should you become incapacitated while you’re living, a funded and properly constructed revocable trust, for example, may ensure that the trust assets will remain available for your benefit.
 After you’re gone, the same trust can control who will receive distributions from the trust, as well as when the distributions will occur and on what terms.
-Both of these considerations, for example, can be especially important for families with children from multiple marriages, because the trust can help ensure that a decedent’s specific wishes for the distribution of his or her wealth are carried out.
+Both considerations can be especially important, for example, for families with children from multiple marriages, because the trust can help ensure that a decedent’s specific wishes for the distribution of his or her wealth are carried out.

-- Gift tax considerations.
-Some individuals and couples are taking advantage of the lifetime gift and estate tax exclusions that have risen slightly, to $5,250,000 in 2013 as a way to remove future appreciation from his or her own estate.
+Gift tax considerations.
+Some individuals and couples are taking advantage of the lifetime gift and estate tax exclusions as a way to remove future appreciation from their estates.
 But while this may be a sound strategy for removing the money from the donor’s estate, Bartlett points out that the donor is relinquishing all control over the money.
 By gifting the money instead to a trust, the benefactor can at least establish control over how and when it is to be distributed to beneficiaries.

-- State inheritance taxes.
-Estate taxes aren’t the sole province of the federal government.
-There are 21 states that also levy an estate tax; some can be far from inconsequential and often apply to estates worth much less than the current federal estate tax exemption of $5.25 million.
-For those who live (or have assets such as real estate located) in a state that has an estate tax, a properly constructed trust can be an effective estate planning tool for minimizing state estate taxes, just as it can be for potentially reducing federal estate taxes.
+State inheritance taxes.
+Estate taxes aren’t solely under the province of the federal government.
+There also are 20 states that levy an estate tax; some can be far from inconsequential, and often apply to estates worth much less than the current federal estate tax exclusion of $5.34 million.
+For those who live in a state that has an estate tax (or who have assets—real estate, for example—located in such a state), a properly constructed trust can be an effective estate planning tool for minimizing state estate taxes, just as it can be for potentially reducing federal estate taxes.

 Getting good advice

-The type of trust you consider creating—and the provisions you include—depends on your individual circumstances and goals.
+The type of trust you consider creating—including any provisions—depends on your individual circumstances and goals.
 While the variety of trusts and their uses are too many to list and discuss fully at this time, here are a few examples:

 Clearly, deciding which trust to use, if any, is a complex challenge that requires the advice and guidance of a trusted estate planning attorney.
 “For people who have been putting off addressing their wealth transfer strategies, now is the time to consider a trust that meets their needs,” Bartlett says.